1. The Vardhana dynasty is also called the ____________.

 Explanation: Tibetans threatened Harsha’s north-western frontiers.

-81. Harsha’s failure to conquer the Deccan was due to:
+81. Harsha’s failure to conquer the Deccan was due to____________.

 A) Lack of army